 Invented in 1928 by milkman Harry Burnett Reese, the famous Reese’s cups were first made in the basement of his home and sold for one cent apiece.
 He was a very enterprising young man.
 Before entering the confectionery business, he was a farmer, raising frogs, shipping fish, and working as a laborer.
 His main incentive was the need to feed his 16 children.

-Yellow lettering on a brown background and the outline of the Reese’s logo display the structure of the cup.
+Yellow lettering on a brown background and the outline of the Reese’s logo display the cup’s structure.
 The brown chocolate base is filled with a yellowish peanut butter filling.
 The letters appear to be made from streams of the sweet dessert.
 The hues suggest the good mood and wonderful aftertaste left by chocolate products.

 Nestlé

 The story of this intercontinental brand began, as it should, in its infancy.
 Its very first product was infant formula.
 Later, the company’s portfolio expanded to include ice cream, chocolate, coffee, cereals and water.
-A total of 2,000 brands are produced in 500 factories and sold in 189 countries.
+Two thousand brands are produced in 500 factories and sold in 189 countries.

-Henri Nestlé, a young pharmacist, emigrated to Switzerland, changed his name to Henri, and began to seek his own path in life, different from that of all his glassmaker ancestors.
-He conducted chemical experiments, developed a business producing mustard, lemonade, and liqueur, and finally, in 1867, he found the best-selling product – a baby food mix consisting of milk powder, processed flour, and sugar.
+Henri Nestlé, a young pharmacist, emigrated to Switzerland, changed his name to Henri, and began to seek his path in life, different from that of all his glassmaker ancestors.
+He conducted chemical experiments, developed a business producing mustard, lemonade, and liqueur, and finally, in 1867, found the best-selling product—a baby food mix consisting of milk powder, processed flour, and sugar.

-His method of making milk powder greatly interested his neighbor, Daniel Peter, who owned a chocolate company.
-They made an agreement, and Peter, taking milk from Nestlé’s recipe and mixing it with chocolate, invented milk chocolate.
-The friends joined forces, formed a joint stock company, and then merged with their main competitors in Switzerland, the Anglo-Swiss Dairy Company, which was run by the Page brothers, who also sold infant formula.
-The merged company was named Nestlé, as it was Henri’s inventions that made the products of both his partners perfect.
+His milk powder-making method greatly interested his neighbor, Daniel Peter, who owned a chocolate company.
+They agreed, and Peter, taking milk from Nestlé’s recipe and mixing it with chocolate, invented milk chocolate.
+The friends joined forces, formed a joint stock company, and then merged with their main competitors in Switzerland, the Anglo-Swiss Dairy Company, run by the Page brothers, who also sold infant formula.
+The merged company was named Nestlé, as Henri’s inventions made the products of both his partners perfect.

-The surname of the company’s founder, Henri Nestlé, translates from German as “nest.”
+The company’s founder’s surname, Henri Nestlé, translates from German as “nest.”
 The family crest shows a bird in a nest.
 When Henri invented powdered milk for baby food, he turned the coat of arms into his trademark.
 There were now three chicks in the nest (in some versions, they represented the three founding brothers).
 Over time, one chick was removed to bring the nested model closer to the average family, which usually had two children.

 Nestlé’s sweet products are available in America through other licensed manufacturers or imported ready-made from Europe.